 There was no point in arguing back, I realized.
+Even for as much as I wanted to fight (while traveling).
 So I went back to the dorm, grabbed my backpack and walked back to reception.

 “Look, I didn’t even use the sheets or the towels.
 If you give me my money back, I am out of here,” I suggested.